 - Instruct students to click Start Test and complete the chosen Level Placement Test.

-The Placement Test comprises a minimum of three tests within the same reading level and will take at least 45 minutes to complete.
+The placement test will take at least 45 minutes to complete.
 Completion times will vary as each student’s reading capability is different.
-If time is limited, you can adjust the number of tests in the Placement Test Settings.
-If the students could not complete the Placement Test within the class period, they can stop and resume the Placement Test again at any time.
+If time is limited, teachers with School administrator access rights can reduce the number of tests in the Placement Test Settings.
+If the student could not complete the placement test within the class period, they can stop and resume the placement test again at any time.

 Once your students have completed their Placement Tests, a recommended reading level will be assigned to them on the Recommended column.
 The Results column will then display whether the student has maintained, struggled or excelled in the Placement Test.
 If some of your students are struggling with the Placement Test, it is recommended to set the initial placement level one or two levels lower than their current year level.
 For more information on changing the student's recommended placement level, click here.

 Once the Placement Centre has placed the students in their designated CARS & STARS reading level, they should remain on that level for the entire school year, and therefore not be stretched beyond their abilities.
 If a student is really struggling, and it becomes clear after administering CARS Pretests that they are on the wrong reading level, move them back one level and keep them there for the rest of the school year.
 Additionally, if a student were to have a problem in attaining a reading level, they may also be assigned a more appropriate reading level directly.
 See the Assign Reading Level or Placement Test.

 Diagnose with CARS: Administer the five Pretests in the CARS Series using CARS & STARS Online to diagnose strengths and weaknesses in the 12 reading comprehension strategies in your students.
 Ideally complete one per day, as promptly as possible.